renyhp/LilyPondBot-py/README.md

 # LilyPondBot-py
+A Telegram bot to compile LilyPond code.

-https://github.com/renyhp/LilyPondBot, but rewritten in Python.
+Now rewritten in Python!